amunozo/amunozo.github.io/index.md

 #### 2022
 Alberto Muñoz-Ortiz, Carlos Gómez-Rodríguez, and David Vilares.
 2022.
 [Cross-lingual Inflection as a Data Augmentation Method](https://aclanthology.org/2022.insights-1.7/).
 In Proceedings of the Third Workshop on Insights from Negative Results in NLP, pages 54–61, Dublin, Ireland.
 Association for Computational Linguistics.

-Alberto Muñoz-Ortiz, Mark Anderson,  David Vilares, and Carlos Gómez-Rodríguez 2022.
+Alberto Muñoz-Ortiz, Mark Anderson,  David Vilares, and Carlos Gómez-Rodríguez.
+2022.
 [Parsing linearizatons appreciate PoS tags – but some are fussy about errors](https://arxiv.org/abs/2210.15219).
 Asian Chapter of the Association of Computational Linguistics (AACL).